Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
-    payload of response is empty if succeded
+    payload of response is empty if succeded, gives `status code: 201`

     Can raise:
     1. `Type Error`, product id or quantity is of incorrect type
     1. `Bound Error`, quantity is negative